Heritage Valley Kennedy School of Radiography

-The mission of Ohio Valley Hospital’s School of Radiography is to meet the needs of the communities we serve by offering a radiologic technology program.
+The mission of Heritage Valley Kennedy’s School of Radiography is to meet the needs of the communities we serve by offering a radiologic technology program.
 This program aims to provide an environment for the development of competent and professional future radiologic technologists.
 We do this by offering a solid clinical and theoretical background in the Radiologic Sciences.

 The program is accredited by the Joint Review Committee on Education in Radiologic Technology, recognized by the U.S. Department of Education.
 Students must graduate from an accredited program to take the certification examination administered by the American Registry of Radiologic Technologists (ARRT).
 In addition to accreditation, the JRCERT is also an avenue for a student to file a complaint for program non-compliance of Standards for an Accredited Educational Program.
 The student must first follow the program/university established grievance policy before contacting the JRCERT at the address or phone number listed below.